FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 This section covers the green and purple steps in the workflow graph ([from part-1](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-1)).

 The following is the basic plugin configuration needed for our story.
 It gives a name to the Git branches and tags.
-The 'scmCommentPrefix' would be the prefix for the commits performed by 'jGit-flow'('i.e. the Git squash operation')
+The 'scmCommentPrefix' would be the prefix for the commits performed by 'jGit-flow'(i.e. the Git 'squash' operation)

 ````
 <configuration>